s7u4rt99/chat-ella/README.md

 ### ***<u>Logging out</u>***
 1. Click on the avatar icon on the top-right of the screen and select the 'logout' option in the drop-down menu.

+## **<u>Developer guide</u>**
+### ***<u>How to set up</u>***
+1. Download this file into your computer.
+This is the client side file.
+2. Download the socket io server from https://github.com/s7u4rt99/chatella-server
+3. To run the app on your machine after editing the code, uncomment lines 36-41 and comment out line 42-47 from Chat.js.
+Next, run "yarn start" in this directory to open up the react app.
+   Subsequently, go into the directory which contains the server code and run "yarn start" to start the socket io server.
+4. Now, the react front end would connect to the socket io back-end you can open new tabs and start chatting with them on your machine.

+### ***<u>Directions:</u>***
+Styling: src/components/style.css

+Main Chat: src/pages/ChatPage.js

+Login: src/pages/LoginPage.js & src/App.js

+Overhead toolbar: src/components/header/AppShell.js

+Online user container of the chat-page: src/components/OnlineUsers/OnlineUsers.js

+Firebase configuration: src/components/config/firebase.js & src/index.js

+Server: Follow step 2 of how to set up, our server code is found in that repository

+### ***<u>Source Control</u>***
+Github: https://github.com/s7u4rt99/chat-ella (react app) and https://github.com/s7u4rt99/chatella-server (node js server)

 ### ***<u>Testing</u>***
 |S/N|Test             |Steps Taken   |Expected Output|Actual Output|Remarks|